 History

-Here's a brief history of First Pres Maumee:
+Brief history of First Pres Maumee:

 • 1820 - 11 charter members organized the First Presbyterian Church of Maumee.
 Without a regular pastor, worship services were held in members’ homes or the schoolhouse.